Responsible Gambling

 Self-Exclusion Tools

-- Session Time Limits: Control how long you spend gambling in a single session by setting a time limit.
+- Session Time Limits: Restrict the amount of time you spend gambling in a single session to help you keep track of your play.

 Helpful Resources